 In the mortar, crush the garlic, shallots, and Belacan together into a fine paste.
 Remove and reserve.

 In a pot on medium heat, add the oil, and fry the processed paste until aromatic (around 4 minutes) – make sure not to brown the paste too much.
-Add the water, white peppercorns, and salted fish bones.
-Cover, bring to boil, and reduce the flame to simmer fairly gently for 30 minutes.
+Add the water, white peppercorns, and salted fish bones (or dried shrimp).
+Cover, bring to boil, and reduce the flame to simmer fairly gently for 30 minutes (10 minutes in a pressure cooker).

 Meanwhile, prepare the tofu, shrimp, Chinese celery, and green onions according to the ingredient list.

 After the soup has simmered for 30 minutes, and add ½ teaspoon salt or to taste.
-Raise the flame to medium, add the tofu and shrimp, and cook until the shrimp is just cooked (1 to 2 minutes).
+Raise the flame to medium, add the tofu and fresh shrimp, and cook until the shrimp is just cooked (1 to 2 minutes) — do not use the pressure cooker mode but instead with the saute mode and the cover open.

 To serve, pour soup into a large bowl, and garnish it with spring onions and a pinch of white pepper.